erwinpasia/ERP-AI-Engineering-Professional-Certificate-V2/README.md

-# IBM AI Engineering Professional Certificate
+# IBM AI Engineering Professional Certificate - ONGOING!

 Artificial intelligence (AI) is revolutionizing entire industries, changing the way companies across sectors leverage data to make decisions.
 To stay competitive, organizations need qualified AI engineers who use cutting-edge methods like machine learning algorithms and deep learning neural networks to provide data driven actionable intelligence for their businesses.
 This 6-course Professional Certificate is designed to equip you with the tools you need to succeed in your career as an AI or ML engineer.